 There are a few defining moments in our lives.
-It may be the moment you land your dream job or maybe it’s more personal — like crossing the finish line on a 5K you’ve been training for.
-And for some, it’s the realization that buying that first home is within reach, both financially and emotionally.
+For some, it’s the realization that buying that first home is within reach, both financially and emotionally.
 It’s a big step, and it’s one that’s built into the American dream.
-And if you’re left wondering how much money you should save to buy a house, you’re not alone.
+And if you’re left wondering how much money you should save before buying a house, you’re not alone.
 These costs can add up quickly.

 After you’ve made the big decision to start shopping for a home, you might be surprised to find that coming up with the cash down payment is only one of several financial hurdles you’ll need to clear.
 Exactly how much you should save for a house depends on a number of factors, like the value of the home you’re targeting and the amount of money you intend on pushing into your down payment.

 What is the average down payment on a house?

 For many, saving 20 percent of a home’s value can seem unreachable, and it’s not unusual for most homebuyers to put far less than this amount down.
 Although it’s hard to specify exactly what a typical down payment on a house is, most homes are purchased with a conventional loan — around 5 percent of the total purchase price.
 Paying less than 20 percent down is the way most homes are purchased.

 Additional Costs to Consider when Saving to Buy a Home

 After you’ve got the details from a lender about your purchase limits, you’ll have a pretty good idea of what your monthly payment will look like.
 Try using a free online mortgage calculator to estimate these costs.
 Because you may face other expenses both at closing and after you take ownership of the home, you’ll likely need additional savings in place to cover all the expenses you’ll encounter after relocating.

 Closing costs to save for when buying a home